CS-DS-125/125book/py4e_rst/15-database.rst

 .. index:: function!cursor

-The ``connect`` operation makes a “connection” to the database stored in the file ``music.sqlite3`` in the current directory.
+The ``connect`` operation makes a "connection" to the database stored in the file ``music.sqlite3`` in the current directory.
 If the file does not exist, it will be created.
-The reason this is called a “connection” is that sometimes the database is stored on a separate “database server” from the server on which we are running our application.
+The reason this is called a "connection" is that sometimes the database is stored on a separate "database server" from the server on which we are running our application.
 In our simple examples the database will just be a local file in the same directory as the Python code we are running.